Boys Don't Cry (1999 film): Critical response

-Other reviewers were positive towards the way Boys Don't Cry portrayed its subject matter. and Roger Ebert of the Chicago Sun-Times listed Boys Don't Cry as one of the five best films of 1999, saying, "this could have been a clinical movie of the week, but instead it's a sad song about a free spirit who tried to fly a little too close to the flame".
+Other reviewers were positive towards the way Boys Don't Cry portrayed its subject matter.
+Roger Ebert of the Chicago Sun-Times listed Boys Don't Cry as one of the five best films of 1999, saying, "This could have been a clinical movie of the week, but instead it's a sad song about a free spirit who tried to fly a little too close to the flame".
 Janet Maslin of The New York Times said the film was "stunning" and gave it four stars out of four stars.
 Maslin said, "unlike most films about mind-numbing tragedy, this one manages to be full of hope".
 Kenneth Turan of the Los Angeles Times praised the lack of romanticization and dramatization of the characters, and wrote, "Peirce and Bienen and the expert cast engage us in the actuality of these rootless, hopeless, stoned-out lives without sentimentalizing or romanticizing them" and that "Boys Don't Cry is an exceptional—and exceptionally disturbing film".
 Mike Clarke of USA Today commended Peirce's depth of knowledge of the case and the subject matter, writing, "Peirce seems to have researched her subject with grad-school-thesis intensity".

 Jay Carr of The Boston Globe wrote, "Boys Don't Cry not only revisits the crime, but convinces us we're being taken inside it".
 Stephanie Zacharek of Salon gave a positive review, singling out the directing and acting.
 She wrote, "Peirce ... covers an extraordinary amount of territory, not just in terms of dealing with Brandon’s sexual-identity and self-fulfillment issues, but also in trying to understand the lives of those around him".
 Zacharek described Swank's performance as "a continual revelation" and Sevigny's performance as "transformative".
 She said, "When Brandon dies, Boys Don’t Cry reaches an emotional intensity that’s almost operatic.
 The saddest thing, though, is seeing Sevigny’s Lana crumpled over his corpse—the way she plays it, you know that when Brandon went, he took a part of her with him, too".
 David Edelstein of Slate was also very positive towards the film, calling it "a meditation on the irrelevance of gender."
 He went on to praise Swank, Sevigny, and Sarsgaard in their roles, especially Sevigny, writing that she "keeps the movie tantalizing".